Gottfried Reinhold Treviranus (politician): Escape and emigration

 Although a staunch German nationalist, Treviranus was well known for disliking the Nazi leader Adolf Hitler.
 He was also Brüning's close friend and influential with the military.
 On 30 June 1934, Treviranus escaped the Night of the Long Knives.
 While in exile, he recalled that after lunch, a large number of police and SS men entered his house.
 His father answered their request to see "Treviranus".
 Their target and his daughter were playing tennis in the garden when she cried out "front of house full of Nazis!"
 He got away by jumping over the garden fence, and climbed into his car which had the key already in the ignition and drove away at high speed.
 Five rifle shots missed.

 The assassins followed Treviranus but could not shoot him because he drove into town.
 He borrowed street clothes from a friend, then went to Schleicher's home and asked an SS guard what was happening.
 Learning that Schleicher had been shot, Treviranus abandoned his car outside the city to pretend that he had escaped into the countryside, took a taxi back into Berlin, was hidden by friends, and helped into the Netherlands by the same person who had helped Brüning to flee.

 After a few days' stay in the Netherlands, he went to Great Britain.
 He met many well-known politicians including Churchill and Anthony Eden, at whose behest, he was asked about the character of Hitler and the Nazi movement.
 He warned of Hitler's aggressive expansion plan.
-He was formally expatriated in 1939 by the German Reich and at the outbreak of war went to Canada where he worked as a farmer.
+He was formally expatriated in 1939 by the German Reich and went to Canada in 1943, where he worked as a farmer.

 Later years (1945 to 1971)

 After 1945, Treviranus advised the United States government on the allocation of loans to German companies as part of the Marshall Plan.
 In 1949, he returned to Germany.
 In the 1950s, his name became associated with a gambling scandal.
 In the 1960s, he worked as a defense lobbyist in the West German capital Bonn, where during this time he appeared in the investigative report on the HS-30 scandal.
 He had regular correspondence with the former Lippe state president Heinrich Drake from 1966 until his death.

+Death

-He died on June 7, 1971, from heart failure during a stay in Florence.
+He died on 7 June 1971 from heart failure near Florence on a road trip from his home in Taormina, Sicily.
+He was laid to rest in the family grave at the cemetery in Varenholz, near Rinteln.